dhagrow/secs/README.rst

 -------

-If you are unfamiliar with LUKS_ encryption, it is most commonly used to encrypt entire disk partitions.
+If you are unfamiliar with LUKS_ encryption, it is most commonly used to encrypt entire disk partitions on Linux.
 However, it is also capable of encrypting files that can be mounted as a loop device, allowing you to create portable encrypted containers to keep different types of sensitive data isolated.

-This script is a simple wrapper to simplify the steps required to create and use these containers.
+This script is a wrapper to simplify the steps required to create and use these containers.

 Examples
 --------